WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should context creation throw on an unrecognized, non-undefined creation attribute?

-* The [Media Query APIs](https://www.w3.org/TR/mediaqueries-4/) use the names "p3" and "rec2020" instead of "display-p3" and "rec-2020".
+* The [Media Query APIs](https://www.w3.org/TR/mediaqueries-4/) use the names "p3" and "rec2020", while the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/#predefined) uses the names "display-p3" and "rec-2020".
 This divergence could be confusing.

 ## Proposal History